Looking for Airbnb bathroom ideas that will generate passive income this year? Check out this bathroom remodel for inspiration and ideas.

 - Water coming out of the shower when guests used it

-- Cold air making the shower experience unenjoyable
+- Cold air makes the shower experience unenjoyable

 - Someone leaning on the door and knocking it over

 I read mixed reviews on all of these factors.

 So then I thought about the full grid door that swings out but was afraid of the clearance by the toilet being too tight.